d13co/d13.co/content/posts/birthday/index.md

 | 6668 | 1560377256 | 13 | 4.25 |
 | 6669 | 1560377260 | 4 | 4.25 |

-[More numbers on Google Sheets](https://docs.google.com/spreadsheets/d/121bzTOIwXmMe6D_pZXnl6gQMjGm7SkWhqBdpop0rvNQ).
-We can [also see](https://docs.google.com/spreadsheets/d/121bzTOIwXmMe6D_pZXnl6gQMjGm7SkWhqBdpop0rvNQ/edit?gid=886315211#gid=886315211) that at launch some nodes had persistent clock drift, which explains the 15-round-sample aberrations in average round time.
+[More numbers on Google Sheets](https://docs.google.com/spreadsheets/d/121bzTOIwXmMe6D_pZXnl6gQMjGm7SkWhqBdpop0rvNQ). _As an aside, we can [also see](https://docs.google.com/spreadsheets/d/121bzTOIwXmMe6D_pZXnl6gQMjGm7SkWhqBdpop0rvNQ/edit?gid=886315211#gid=886315211) that at launch some nodes had persistent clock drift, which explains the 15-round-sample aberrations in average round time, but on average timekeeping was fine after block 6638._

-_From an anthropological perspective, it is reasonable to doubt that Algorand inc, based in Boston, would choose to undertake such a significant engineering operation at 8PM on a Monday._

 ## Duodecimalist napkin math